-Spaying/Neutering stops production of vital hormones, shortens life span, and predisposes dogs for cancer, obesity, and orthopedic problems.
-Get the facts before you decide.
+Veterinary Associations reveal spaying or neutering significantly increases risk of deadly disease, stops production of vital hormones, shortens life span, and predisposes dogs to cancer, obesity, urinary, and orthopedic problems.

 by Barbara (BJ) Andrews, TheDogPlace.org Publisher

-"In a study of well over a million dogs, information on breed, sex, and age was collected and reported to the Veterinary Medical Database between 1964 and 2003.
-Results—Castrated male dogs were significantly more likely than other dogs to have hip dysplasia CHD) than other dogs and spayed females were significantly more likely to have cranial cruciate ligament deficiency (CCLD).
+The Journal Of The American Veterinary Medical Association (JAVMA) reports even more health risks in spayed and neutered dogs: "In a study of well over a million dogs, information on breed, sex, and age was collected and reported to the Veterinary Medical Database between 1964 and 2003.
+Results—Castrated male dogs were significantly more likely than other dogs to have hip dysplasia CHD) and spayed females were significantly more likely to have cranial cruciate ligament deficiency (CCLD)."

 Spayed/Neutered Dogs May NOT Make The Best Family Pets!

 While there are advantages to not having your female dog come into estrus ("season") twice a year, and a male dog that isn't obsessed with the female next door, it is wise to weigh those advantages against the potential suffering and shortened life span of hormone-deprived pets.
-And of course, the expense of treating medical problems resulting from spay and neuter.
+Owners should also consider the expense of treating medical problems resulting from spay and neuter.

-The adverse effects of surgical neutering on puppies, obliquely referred to as “early-age” spay/neuter, pediatric spay/neuter, or juvenile spay/neuter, can be particularly devastating.
+The adverse effects of surgical neutering on puppies, obliquely referred to as “early-age spay/neuter" or "juvenile spay/neuter" can be particularly devastating.
 In addition to common problems associated with adult neutering, puppies may develop noise sensitivities, phobias, and other fear-based behavioral issues.
 Removal of vital sex hormones through ovariohysterectomy or orchietomy on puppies is particularly egregious!